Childhood & Early Life

 His standpoint was approved by the Boston Town Meeting on May 24, 1764.
 It thus became the first political body to declare that Britain could not legally tax the citizens of America, since they were not represented in the British Parliament.

-The colonists responded by calling for ‘Stamp Act Congress’.
-Adams also began to prepare for a massive public resistance, mobilizing both the merchant elite and general public.
+The colonists responded by calling for the ‘Stamp Act Congress’.
+Adams also began to prepare for a massive public resistance, mobilizing both the merchant elite and the general public.
 Very soon he was looked upon as the leader of the resistance.

-In September 1765, Adams was elected to the assembly and in the May 1766 election, his Popular Party took over its control.
+In September 1765, Adams was elected to the assembly, and in the May 1766 election, his Popular Party took over its control.
 Adams was now elected its clerk.
 He used his position to drive home the point that regional assemblies were not under British Parliament.

 Giving up hope of any reconciliation, Adams now began to work secretly for independence.
-From October 13, 1768 to August 1, 1769, a series of newspaper articles, entitled ’Journal of Occurrences’, started appearing in the ‘New York Journal,’ chronicling the brutality by the British Army at Boston.
+From October 13, 1768, to August 1, 1769, a series of newspaper articles, entitled ’Journal of Occurrences’, started appearing in the ‘New York Journal,’ chronicling the brutality by the British Army at Boston.

 Although authorship of these articles was anonymous it is believed that they were mostly written by Adams.
-They built up the sentiments against British occupation, forcing Bernard to leave Boston.
+They built up sentiments against British occupation, forcing Bernard to leave Boston.

 When on March 5, 1770, the Boston Massacre took place, Adams intensified his agitation.
 In April, the Townshend Act was repealed; only the tax on tea remained.
-Adams tried to impress upon others that even such a small amount of tax may act as a precedent in taxing colonies, but failed
+Adams tried to impress upon others that even such a small amount of tax may act as a precedent in taxing colonies, but failed.

-Slowly, merchants began to lift boycott of imported goods and effectively defeated Adams’ campaign.
+Slowly, merchants began to lift the boycott of imported goods and effectively defeated Adams’ campaign.
 Although he was reelected to the Massachusetts Assembly in April 1772, he got fewer votes.

-In November, Adams, along with other leaders, formed Committee of Correspondence to protest these developments as well as to keep a tab on British activities.
+In November, Adams, along with other leaders, formed a Committee of Correspondence to protest these developments as well as to keep a tab on British activities.
 It was followed by other states.
 Later, these committees became effective tools in America’s fight against British imperialism.

 Although Adams did not take part in the storming of the ships, he played a vital part in organizing the event, which later became famous as the Boston Tea Party.
 When the British government responded with several coercive acts, he played a leading role in resisting them.

 When the First Continental Congress was held in September 1774 in Philadelphia, Adams was chosen as one of the delegates.
-On returning in November, he became a member of the Massachusetts Provincial Government and started taking an active role in the preparation of the upcoming Revolution.
+On returning in November, he became a member of the Massachusetts Provincial Government and started taking an active role in the preparation for the upcoming Revolution.

 In 1775, Adams was a delegate to the Second Continental Congress.
 Since it worked under secrecy rule, not much is known about Adams’ activities during this period.
 But working behind the scenes, he was able to provide a major influence during the American Revolution, serving in various military committees.